paularlott/knot-website/content/docs/administration/users.md

 ![](/docs/administration/create-user.webp)

 The `Preferred Shell` is used when the user opens a web based terminal into the space, the system will attempt to open the selected shell and if not found will look for another available shell.
+This can be changed per space when creating a space.

 When connecting to a space via SSH and the client, the `SSH Public Key` if set will be passed to the space to allow password less logins.
 The user should set the `SSH Public Key` themselves by clicking their username in the top right.